-The text (Spencer and Ghausi) will be used principally as a reference.
-There will be reading assignments and some problem assignments from Spencer and Ghausi.
+The text (Millman and Grabel) will be used principally as a reference.
 Additional materials will be distributed in class.
 These materials are intended to supplement the lectures.
 There will also be reading assignments from the Laboratory Manual in preparation for the laboratory work and lectures.